Faculty Connections

 Research Interests

 Cardiometabolic health, with specific interests in metabolic and inflammatory mechanisms that regulate blood pressure and drive hypertension in rural communities.
 Within this framework, Dr. Smith is particularly interested in the biobehavioral relationships that unify pillars of cardiometabolic health — nutrition, sleep hygiene, physical activity, and psychological wellness — and serve as critical targets in hypertension prevention and management.
 This includes investigating strategies aimed at optimizing cardiometabolic pillars, including mindfulness and contemplative meditative practices, yoga, pre-sleep optimization practices, low-insulinogenic nutritional models, and increased physical activity to influence blood pressure regulation, as well as examining the long-term impact of childhood abuse and trauma on cardiometabolic health.
-Broadly, Dr. Smith’s research emphasizes functional non-pharmacological strategies to prevent and manage hypertension, promote patient-centered care, and advance health equity in rural populations by addressing barriers to healthcare access to improve health outcomes.
+Broadly, Dr. Smith’s research emphasizes functional non-pharmacological strategies to prevent illness and manage disease progression, promote person-centered care, and advance health equity and healthcare access in rural populations to improve cardiometabolic health outcomes.

 Collaboration